nishihatapalmer/byteseek/README.md

 * regex - a parser for a byte-oriented regular expression language, which produces a byteseek abstract syntax tree.

 ####Compiler
+A package which contains compilers for all of the matchers from an abstract syntax tree.
 * matchers - compilers from the byteseek abstract syntax tree to byte matchers and sequence matchers.

 ##Untested